 long service awards

 Every person who happily gives up their time to volunteer for the RNLI helps us to save lives at sea.
 The RNLI has always recognised this dedication and will continue to do so.
 Over the next year we will be bringing together long service recognition of all volunteers into one scheme.
-We’ll keep all volunteering teams up to date with progress, and hope to launch the new scheme in 2018.
+We’ll keep all volunteering teams up to date with progress.

 If you need some inspiration to write your nomination, take a look at the examples we’ve listed below: